4GeeksAcademy/website-v2/src/data/blog/being-a-software-engineer-in-berlin-is-easy.us.md

 ---

-# Being a Software Engineer in Berlin is easy

 Germany is one of the best countries in Europe to work in as a **Software Engineer in Berlin**.

 Berlin is a kind of German development hub.
 There are a lot of different institutes, production organizations, research centers, and companies that make this city predisposed to growth and development in the context of high technology.